simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

 information in the spatial index lookup results; that is, that a long series of hits close together, in the same order on the read and on the reference, is much stronger evidence for a good mapping than a haphazard series of hits in random order.
-So far we have done well because with matches of \( k+d-1 = 12 \) bases we might well expect the matches to be unique in _E. coli_, but in larger genomes this will no longer be the case.

 Keeping with the do-the-simplest-thing approach that has worked so far, we can try to extend these "seed" matches by attempting to stitch